Alice Adams (1935 film): Plot

 Alice wanders onto the porch, where Russell has been waiting for her.
 He confesses his love for her despite her poverty and family problems.

 Cast

 Academy Award nominations

 The film was nominated for the Oscar for Best Picture, and Hepburn for Best Actress.
-Although Bette Davis won the award for her performance in Dangerous, she said that Hepburn deserved the award, and Hepburn ended up receiving the second-most votes.
+Although Bette Davis won the award for her performance in Dangerous, she said that Hepburn deserved the award, and Hepburn received the second highest number of votes.

 Production

 The 1935 film of Alice Adams is the second adaptation of the Tarkington novel.
 A silent film version had been made in 1923, directed by Rowland V. Lee.

 Katharine Hepburn wanted George Cukor to direct the film, but Cukor was engaged in directing David Copperfield.
 Cukor advised her to choose William Wyler or George Stevens as director.
 Although Hepburn favored the German-born and Swiss-educated Wyler, the producer Pandro S. Berman favored the American George Stevens.

 The plot of the film differs from the book Alice Adams in significant ways.
 Most importantly, the novel depicts Alice as permanently estranged from Russell.
 The original script by Dorothy Yost and Jane Murfin ended with Alice and Russell in love, but Stevens was so unhappy with the script and the ending that he, his friend Mortimer Offner, and Hepburn discarded most of it and rewrote it by using dialogue taken from the novel.
 Their script ended with Alice's relationship with Russell up in the air, and it finished with a scene in which Alice goes to secretarial school.

 However, Berman and RKO executives wanted a happy ending in which Alice gets Russell.
 Stevens and Hepburn opposed the change.
 Berman enlisted the aid of Cukor, who agreed that the more realistic ending would be box-office poison and so the script was changed into allowing Russell to fall in love with Alice and to win her over.